 Based on the above, a threat is family violence as long as the threat reasonably places the person in fear of harm.
-A threat without any other supporting evidence may not be enough on its own for a protective order.
+A threat without any other supporting evidence may not be enough for a protective order.
 It is completely dependent on the particular facts of each case.

-As a general rule, any violence that has occurred during the relationship is relevant when pursuing a protective order, divorce, or custody.
-However, the weight given to the evidence is dependent is many factors, especially how long ago it occurred.
+Generally, any violence during the relationship is relevant when pursuing a protective order, divorce, or custody.
+However, the weight given to the evidence depends on many factors, especially how long ago it occurred.
 The most recent incidents are especially important, but the weight given to the abuse decreases the longer the time span between the violent incident and the legal action being pursued.

 An individual can ask the court for a temporary restraining order as part of a divorce or custody case.
-Texas Rules of Civil Procedure 680.
+Texas Rule of Civil Procedure 680.

 In order to grant a temporary restraining order, the court must find that because of the emotional abuse, immediate and irreparable injury, loss, or damage will occur if the order is not signed.

 If granted, the temporary restraining order is in effect for 14 days unless a different time period is set by the court.
 The court sets the matter for hearing so the judge can hear all of the evidence regarding the abuse.
-The judge then makes a decision on whether to continue the protection in a temporary or permanent injunction.
+The judge then decides on whether to continue the protection in a temporary or permanent injunction.

 Scenarios and examples of emotional abuse:

-Denying that certain events, discussions, arguments, etc. ever occurred and trying to make the individual appear to be mentally unstable.
+- The individual denies that certain events, discussions, arguments, etc., ever occurred and tries to make you appear mentally unstable.
 This is also known as gaslighting.

-Name calling, insulting, or trying to humiliate an individual in front of friends, family, or strangers.
+- The individual name-calls, insults, or tries to humiliate you in front of friends, family, or strangers.